Adam Driggs: Early life and education

 Born in Phoenix, Arizona, Driggs is the son of John D. Driggs.
 He has five siblings.
 He earned a Bachelor of Arts degree in economics from Brigham Young University in 1990 and a Juris Doctor from Sandra Day O'Connor College of Law in 1993.

 Career

 In 1995, in his first trial after passing the bar, Driggs represented Olympic athlete Ime Akpan in her appeal against the International Amateur Athletics Federation represented by David Pannick, Baron Pannick QC.

 Driggs has been a small business owner since 1997.
-He was a prosecutor for Maricopa County Attorney's Office from 1995–1997.
-He was also a clerk at a law firm in Rio De Janeiro, Brazil and later was an Attorney at Driggs Law Group.
+He was a prosecutor for Maricopa County Attorney's Office from 1995 to 1997.
+He was also a clerk at a law firm in Rio de Janeiro, Brazil and later was an Attorney at Driggs Law Group.
 In February 2017, Driggs was appointed as a judge to the Maricopa County Superior Court.

 Driggs was the recipient of the 2010 Legislator of the Year Award from the Arizona Chamber of Commerce and Industry.
 He was also chosen as the 2015 Arizona Capitol Times "Best Republican Senator" in their annual awards presentation.